hauke96/the-green-spot/content/posts/iceland-2018-report-1/index.en.md

 One couple crossed our way, we asked them how far the campsite Botnar is away and came to the conclusion that we hiked not nearly as far as we thought we did.
 Later in the evening and disillusioned, we corrected the position of our camp on the map.

-But first, we walked further along the Markarfljót, which runs through an approx 80m (~260ft) deep canyon.
+But first, we walked further along the Markarfljót, which runs through an approx 80 m / 260 ft deep canyon.
 Before entering the plain Sandar and passing the river Fremri-Emstruá, we had a breathtaking view through the canyon (s. below).
 But only because we left the normal hiking path!